-The Master of Laws (LL.M.) is one of the favorite programs for law graduates.
-International law firms particularly recommend programs abroad and at first-tier law faculties.
+The LL.M. is one of the favorite programs for law graduates.
+International law firms particularly recommend programs abroad and at first-tier law schools.
 The e-fellows.net LL.M.
-Day provides a unique opportunity to inform about LL.M. programs and to meet some of the best law faculties in the world.
+Day provides a unique opportunity for information on LL.M. programs and allows you to meet some of the best law faculties in the world.

 At the e-fellows.net LL.M.
-Day you only meet law schools of international reputation.
-Because of the limited number of participants, you will have sufficient time for networking and conversation.
-During info panels and the LL.M. forum you will be able to discuss individual questions about the Master of Laws with law school representatives and alumni.
+Day you will only meet law schools of international reputation.
+The number of participants is limited and you will have sufficient time for networking and conversation.
+During discussion panels and the LL.M. forum you will be able to talk to law school representatives and alumni and ask individual questions about the Master of Laws.

-- University of Miami School of Law (USA)
+- University of Notre Dame Law School (USA)

 - University of Southern California - USC Gould School of Law (USA)

 - University of Virginia School of Law (USA)